-- 5 Essentials: - o Effective Leaders = 98, highest in the State of Illinois - o Collaborative Teachers = 98, very strong - o Quality Professional Development = 99, very strong - Select and design professional learning (PL) to achieve school-wide improvement, including closing priority group achievement gaps. - o There is an opportunity to integrate more data review for topics - o ILT-led PD was on complex text, argumentative writing, and collaborative discussion.
-Once that was completed, the 5 Essentials indicators for Quality of Student Discussion = 99, very strong - o MTSS-led development: Tier 1 toolbox, using MBI for grouping and individual interventions, using ACT data for grouping - o Advisory survey shows 100% of teachers feel PD is effective in their role as advisor - · Use data to identify performance and practice gaps to inform PL plan. - o Meeting needs of all students: Health PD, CPR Training, Bilingual PD, PD by Deaf and Hard of Hearing Itinerant - o Advisory PD is differentiated by junior and senior level advisory - o CIWP priority areas determined by a review of school data - Implement and sustain on-going, job-embedded professional learning (PL) (e.g. coaching, peer learning opportunities, action research) - o End of quarter advisory PD is responsive to advisory survey results - o ILT PD is based on the Professional Learning Cycle which consists of input, safe practice, professional reading and discussion, peer observation and feedback, looking at student work, and an instructional round - · Structure time for teachers to collaborate and learn together. - o PD is embedded weekly on Tuesdays and "flexed" every other Friday - · Make 'safe practice' an integral part of professional learning. - o Part of the ILT professional learning cycles - Monitor implementation to ensure staff uses new knowledge to improve practice and it is having the desired effect on practice and student outcomes. - o MTSS: follow up with teachers on student performance and effectiveness of interventions - o Advisory team leads and supports individuals on their team.
-Principal walks through all advisory most weeks. - o ILT cycle is built to monitor implementation and effectiveness of practices - Provide induction and support for new teachers. - o 5 Essentials Socialization of New Teachers = very strong - o New teachers are supported by all. - o New teachers are provided a mentor internally and by CPS. - o New teachers get additional coaching observations and conversations with principal. - o New teachers have had classes co-taught with principal for support. - o Individual new teacher meeting on responsibilities, logistics, First 20 Days, etc.
+- 5 Essentials: - o Effective Leaders = 93 - o Collaborative Teachers = 86 - o Quality Professional Development = 99, very strong - Select and design professional learning (PL) to achieve school-wide improvement, including closing priority group achievement gaps. - o The whole staff reviewed student performance data based on SAT practice and grade distribution by subgroups.
+The staff discussed strategies to close the achievement gap between different racial subgroups. - o ILT-led PD was on complex text, argumentative writing, and collaborative discussion.
+Once that was completed, the 5 Essentials indicators for Quality of Student Discussion = 99, very strong. - o ILT-led inquiry cycles were based on differentiated instruction, aligning learning tasks to standards, and clearly defining different student performance levels. - o MTSS-led development: Tier 1 toolbox, using MBI for grouping and individual interventions, using SAT data for grouping - o Advisory survey shows 100% of teachers feel PD is effective in their role as advisor - o Meeting needs of all students: Health PD, CPR Training, Bilingual PD, PD by Deaf and Hard of Hearing Itinerant - o Advisory PD is differentiated by junior and senior level advisory - o CIWP priority areas determined by a review of school data - Implement and sustain on-going, job-embedded professional learning (PL) (e.g. coaching, peer learning opportunities, action research) - o End of quarter advisory PD is responsive to advisory survey results - o ILT PD is based on the Professional Learning Cycle which consists of input, safe practice, professional reading and discussion, peer observation and feedback, looking at student work, and simultaneous instructional rounds - · Structure time for teachers to collaborate and learn together. - o PD is embedded weekly on Tuesdays and "flexed" every other Friday - Make 'safe practice' an integral part of professional learning. - o Part of the ILT professional learning cycles - Monitor implementation to ensure staff uses new knowledge to improve practice and it is having the desired effect on practice and student outcomes. - o MTSS: follow up with teachers on student performance and effectiveness of interventions - o Advisory team leads and supports individuals on their team.
+Principal walks through all advisory. - o ILT cycle is built to monitor implementation and effectiveness of practices - Provide induction and support for new teachers. - o New teachers are supported by all. - o New teachers are provided a mentor internally and by CPS. - o New teachers get additional coaching observations and conversations with principal. - o New teachers have had classes co-taught with principal for support. - o Individual new teacher meeting on responsibilities, logistics, First 20 Days, etc.